 - No Annual Fee.

-Note that the Total Rewards Visa does NOT offer free foreign transactions like it’s M Life counterpart.
+Note that the Caesars Rewards Visa does NOT offer free foreign transactions like its MGM Rewards counterpart.
 Leave this card at home if traveling abroad.

 Casino loyalty branded credit cards are NOT for everyone’s wallet.
 In summary, you should consider one or both options if you:

 - Spend money at the resort.
-Charges for rooms, meals and merchandise on property are rewarded at a healthy 3x (M Life) or 5x (Total Rewards).
+Charges for rooms, meals, and merchandise at the property are rewarded at a healthy 3x (MGM Rewards) or 5x (Caesars Rewards).

 - Don’t mind being restricted to redeeming your points for comps and purchases with one set of properties.

-- Have an upcoming trip and would like to earn either card’s 10,000 point bonus ($100) after meeting spend requirements.
+- Have an upcoming trip and would like to earn either card’s 10,000 point bonus ($100) after meeting the spending requirements.

-Personally, I spend more time at Total Rewards properties than M life and so the Total Rewards Visa made sense due to the bump in tier status, free parking and 5x reward credits for purchases made on property.
+Personally, I spend more time at Caesars Rewards properties than MGM Rewards and so the Caesars Rewards Visa made sense due to the bump in tier status, free parking, and 5x reward credits for purchases made at one of their properties.